Mfaizl/jsongrapher-pyasd/README.md

 Additionally, json records you send to others can be plotted by them at www.jsongrapher.com This 'see the plot using a browser' capability is intended to facilitate including JSONGrapher records in supporting information of scientific publications.

+## **Contributing to JSONGrapher, Feature Suggestions, and Reporting Issues**

+These interactions should be through github at https://github.com/AdityaSavara/jsongrapher-py

+To contribute to JSONGrapher, make a pull request with sufficient details about what issue you are trying to solve, and adequate commenting in your code to follow the logic.
+After that, be prepared for further communication if needed.

+To suggest features, create a new issue under the issues tab.

+To report issues, create a new issue under the issues tab.